LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/gitlab/README.md

 12. Do a get pull to see your changes now in master

 ### Part 2
+1. The instructor will create a new branch that incluedes a roster.txt file
+2. That branch will be merge into master
-1. Everyone in the class should edit the same file
+3. Everyone in the class should pull to get the commit containing that file
+  - NOTE: Instructor should do these next steps first
+4. Create and switch to a new branch
+5. Add your name to the roster.txt file
-2. Stage, commit, and then push their changes
+6. Stage, commit, and then push their changes
-3. The instructor will commit first, which will cause every other student to resolve conflicts
+7. You should get a merge conflict
+8. Resolve the conflict by editing the file that has the conflict
+9. Run git status in terminal
+10. Run git add roster.txt to mark the conflict as resolved
-4. After resolving your conflicts you can push your changes to origin
+11. After resolving your conflicts you can push your changes to origin